 Economic Growth with involves increased output causes external side effects, such, as increased pollution.
 Global warming from pollution is becoming a real problem for society.
 The economic and social costs could potentially be greater than all the perceived benefits of recent economic growth.
 However, it is worth noting that economic growth doesn’t necessarily have to cause pollution.
 The benefits of growth could be used to develop better technologies that create less pollution.
 It is just at the moment this has been a low priority.

 2. Economic Growth can cause Increased Inequality.

 It is perhaps a paradox that higher economic growth can cause an increase in relative poverty.
 This is because those who benefit from growth are often the highly educated and those who own wealth.
 In 1980s and 1990s higher growth in the UK and US has resulted in increased inequality.
-(1) However, it depends on how growth is managed; economic growtht can be used to reduce inequality.
-This occurred in 50s and 60s.
+(1) However, it depends on how growth is managed; economic growth can be used to reduce inequality, for example the economic growth which occurred in the 50s and 60s helped reduce inequality.

 3. Increase in Crime and Social problems.

 It is another paradox that as incomes increase and people are better off the level of crime has increased as well.
 (2) This suggests that crime is not motivated by poverty but perhaps envy.
 One reason why crime rates increase is that quite simply there are more things to steal.
 Back in the 1930s auto theft, mobile phone theft e.t.c were rare or non-existent.
 Economic Growth has created more goods to steal.
 However the link isn’t absolute for example in recent years crime rates in US have reduced from their peak.
 But there has been a general association between growth and crimes.

 5. Higher Economic Growth has led to more hours worked.